Mohammadshah7867/SOC-Analyst-Labs/Splunk/Splunk-Data-Manipulation.md

 - Building and validating regular expressions with regex101
 - Configuring `props.conf` to control event breaking (`SHOULD_LINEMERGE`, `MUST_BREAK_AFTER`, `BREAK_ONLY_BEFORE`)
 - Masking sensitive data using `SEDCMD` and `sed`-style regex substitution
+- Extracting custom fields using `transforms.conf` and `REGEX`/`FORMAT` stanzas
+- Applying `TRANSFORM-` references in `props.conf` to link extractions to sourcetypes
+- Configuring `fields.conf` to mark extracted fields as indexed and searchable
 - Applying data protection practices aligned with standards like PCI DSS and HIPAA
 - Restarting Splunk services to apply configuration changes
-- Verifying log ingestion and parsing accuracy through SPL search
+- Verifying log ingestion, parsing, and field extraction accuracy through SPL search

 ## Tools Used